dysbulic/tip/blog/wordpress/wp-content/plugins/podpress/readme.txt

 (You can get probably a good impression how it works from [this WP.org forum thread](http://wordpress.org/support/topic/356947) although the original question is a little bit different.
 This [other WP.org forum thread](http://wordpress.org/support/topic/425141) might also be helpful.)

-= Does podPress has HTML5 support? =

-Yes. podPress (since 8.8.10) embeds .mp3, .ogg and .ogv media files with the HTML5 `<audio>` and `<video>` tags if the browser of the visitor supports these media file types in combination with these HTML5 tags.
-This means that podPress will embed MP3 files for all browsers with the WebKit layout engine of the version 525.x and newer (e.g. Safari, Chrome) and the Internet Explorer 9 (and newer) with the <audio> tag.
-Ogg Audio and Video files getting embedded with the HTML5 media tags for browsers with the Gecko engine of version 1.9.1 and newer (e.g. FireFox) and for browsers with the Presto engine of the version 2.5 and newer (e.g. Opera).
-For more information see the [Comparison of the layout engines](http://en.wikipedia.org/wiki/Comparison_of_layout_engines_%28HTML5_Media%29#Audio_format_support).
-Otherwise podPress embeds the media files as before with Flash-based players or as objects which require other browser plugins.

-It is possible to disable the usage of these HTML5 tags (podPress / Player Settings).

-The desktop versions of the browsers which support these HTML5 media tags have different behaviours regarding the buffering of the media files.
-For instance Safari and Chrome start to download/buffer all media files of one page which are embedded with these HTML5 tags after the page is loaded.
-Because this would probably increase the [web traffic](http://en.wikipedia.org/wiki/Web_traffic) podPress shows by default a Play button and only a click on such a button will make the player visible and start it.
-But if the amount of [web traffic](http://en.wikipedia.org/wiki/Web_traffic) does not matter then it is possible to let podPress show the HTML5 players directly.

 = How can I submit podcast episodes to iTunes? =

 podPress creates a RSS feed with additional information for iTunes.
 You can use the "Feed/iTunes settings"-page of podPress to determine what the content of these [iTunes RSS tags](http://www.apple.com/uk/itunes/podcasts/specs.html#rss) should be.
 It is possible to subscribe to this feed directly with the iTunes client program.